dhis2/training-docs/content/analytic_tools/tg_pivottable.md

 1. We set the data element to aggregate using the last value type in maintenance
 2. We can modify the way the data element aggregates in the pivot table options.
 This can be useful to move between aggregation methods for a particular data element depending on the output you require.

-Let us look at an example by creating a new pivot table/
+Let us look at an example by creating a new pivot table

 * Data: HIV - PLHIV currently on ART (Data Element within the **HIV **group)
 * Periods: Last 12 months